redecentralize/redecentralize-website/_posts/2013-08-07-03-tony-cryptosphere.md

 ---
 layout: post
 categories: interviews
-summary: "Tony Arcieri talks about Cryptosphere, an open source P2P web application platform."
+summary: "Tony Arcieri talks about Cryptosphere, an open source P2P web application platform.
+In the process he describes how this can give more privacy and governance control to users of all kinds of network applications."
 title: "#3: Tony Arcieri - Cryptosphere"
 date: 2013-08-07 22:00:00
 author: "Ira Bolychevski"